theloniustrout/danstore/README.md

 <br><br>
-Raspberryproduce is a test store for RPI Zero based physics toys & learning steps from prototype to production.
-Test site is based on best bang for the buck analog educational circuit--open gate FET, & RPI Zero version thereof.
+Raspberryproduce to see if Dan can sell stuff online.
+RPI Zero based physics toys & learning how to make an RPI Hat from prototype to production might be the eventual products of this store that doesn't yet exist.
+Test product is based on best bang for the buck analog educational circuit--open gate FET, & RPI Zero version thereof.
 Sensor extension is via pluggable I2C sensor & ADC Hat.
 Visualization extensions via fats in pinouts.xyz.
-Electronics concepts via Carver Mead CED.
+Electronics concepts are a modern interpretation of Bill Beaty's original paper.

 <br><br>

-RPI Zero Demon hunting kits
+Everyone loves Demon hunting kits.
+Now on RPI Zero!
 Elecricity is everywhere & is creepy as hell--demon-straightion charge conservation in the style of Carver Mims.
    CED not fluid analogy of charge, etc.